User Interface#

 Screenshots are saved in the Screenshots subfolder within your projectID directory.
 To easily open this folder, follow one of this tips.

-Immediately after taking a screenshot, a capsule appears at the bottom of your Scene view.
-Click the “Review” link to immediately open the Screenshots folder in Explorer.
+Immediately after taking a screenshot, a "capsule" appears at the bottom of your Scene view (see image below).

 and click Open in explorer.